-Transform improvement
+Transform modifications

 Large block-size transforms with high-frequency zeroing

-In the JEM, large block-size transforms, up to 128x128 in size, are enabled to improve coding efficiency especially for higher resolution video, e.g., 1080p and 4K sequences.
+In the JEM, large block-size transforms, up to 128×128 in size, are enabled, which is primarily useful for higher resolution video, e.g., 1080p and 4K sequences.
 High frequency transform coefficients are zeroed out for the transform blocks with size (width or height, or both width and height) larger than or equal to 64, so that only the lower-frequency coefficients are maintained.
-For example, for an MxN transform block, with M as the block width and N as the block height, when M is larger than or equal to 64, only the left M/2 columns of transform coefficients are kept.
-Similarly, when N is larger than or equal to 64, only the top N/2 rows of transform coefficients are kept.
+For example, for an M×N transform block, with M as the block width and N as the block height, when M is larger than or equal to 64, only the left 32 columns of transform coefficients are kept.
+Similarly, when N is larger than or equal to 64, only the top 32 rows of transform coefficients are kept.
 When transform skip mode is used for a large block, the entire block is used without zeroing out any values.

 Adaptive multiple core transform

-In addition to DCT-II and 4x4 DST-VII which have been employed in HEVC, an Adaptive Multiple Transform (AMT) scheme is used for residual coding for both inter and intra coded blocks.
-It utilizes multiple selected transforms from the DCT/DST families other than the current transforms in HEVC.
-The newly introduced transform matrices are DST-VII, DCT-VIII, DST-I and DCT-V. The following table shows the basis functions of the selected DST/DCT.
+In addition to DCT-II and 4×4 DST-VII which have been employed in HEVC, an Adaptive Multiple Transform (AMT) scheme is used for residual coding for both inter and intra coded blocks.
+It uses multiple selected transforms from the DCT/DST families other than the current transforms in HEVC.
+The newly introduced transform matrices are DST-VII, DCT-VIII, DST-I and DCT-V. Table 5 shows the basis functions of the selected DST/DCT.